 But what most people don’t realize is, although math may present some specific difficulties for some children, most of these questions aren’t actually about math at all, but rather any of the school subjects that build on each other cumulatively.

-For many students, the pandemic has deepened existing learning gaps, specifically with subjects like math that require cumulative knowledge.
-A 2021 study by McKinsey & Co. found students four months behind in math compared with pre-pandemic standardized test results.
+And for many students, virtual group classes during the pandemic deepened existing learning gaps, specifically with subjects like math that require cumulative knowledge.

 With classes, where each topic builds on the last (like layering bricks), they’re very unforgiving if your child starts to fall behind.
 And if you’re not on top of it, a “C” on a quiz or two can quickly snowball into a string of C’s on their next report card, or more importantly, a lack of understanding of those topics and a permanent aversion towards them for the rest of their time in school.